Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 ## Git

-Git is the version control software that we will use during the workshop.
+Git is the version control software we will use.
+It allows you to keep track of your software and the edits made to it.

 ####Create a Github account

-**You should must create a Github account before attending the workshop!
+**You should must create a Github account before attending the workshop!**

-To do so, [go to the Github website](https://github.com/join) and provide your details.
+To create an account, [go to the Github website](https://github.com/join) and provide your details.
 It's quick and it's free.

-Once you have your account, you need to install the Git software, as described below.
+Once you have your account, you need to install the Git software as described below.

 #### Windows

-Download and install [Git for Windows](http://git-scm.com/download/win).
-You can accept the default installation options, **with one exception** - at the step 'Configuring the terminal emulator to use with Git Bash' you **must** select 'Use Windows default console window'.
+Download and install [Git for Windows](http://git-scm.com/download/win). **Please note** that you can accept the default installation options, **with one exception** - at the step 'Configuring the terminal emulator to use with Git Bash' you **must** select 'Use Windows default console window'.
-In this workshop we will use Git via the Git Bash command line, installed as part of this package.

 #### Mac OS X

 On Mac OS X 10.9 Mavericks and 10.10 Yosemite, Git will be installed automatically the first time you try to run it.
-Open a terminal and type:
+Open a terminal and enter:

 ~~~ {.code}
 git
 ~~~

-Follow the prompts to install the Apple command line development tools.
+There may be a short delay whilst the installer operates.
+You can then follow the prompts to install the Apple command line development tools.

 On Mac OS X 10.6 Snow Leoapard, Mac OS X 10.7 Lion and 10.8 Mountain Lion, download and open the [Git installer image](http://downloads.sourceforge.net/project/git-osx-installer/git-2.3.5-intel-universal-snow-leopard.dmg?r=http%3A%2F%2Fsourceforge.net%2Fprojects%2Fgit-osx-installer%2Ffiles%2F&ts=1441637770&use_mirror=kent).
 Double click the `.pkg` file and follow the instructions.